fanny-rebiffe/fanny-rebiffe.github.io/README.md

 ## Presentation

-In a 20-minute presentation, I detail how, through a year of collaborative efforts at MARIN, we trained an AI to sail a boat upwind.
+In [this 20-minute presentation](https://www.digishape.nl/nieuws/look-back-online-technical-session-on-ai-sailing-february-7), I detail how, through a year of collaborative efforts at MARIN, we trained an AI to sail a boat upwind.

 <a href="https://www.digishape.nl/nieuws/look-back-online-technical-session-on-ai-sailing-february-7">
 <img src="https://fanny-rebiffe.github.io/img/pres.jpg" alt="MARIN presentation">